skeeto/.emacs.d/README.md

 Something experienced Emacs users may notice at first is that I make heavy use of `ido-mode`.
-It's turned on with flex matching, I've got `smex` loaded to complete `M-x` commands, and I use it for picking Java documentation.
+It's turned on with flex matching, I've got `smex` loaded to complete <kbd>M-x</kbd> commands, and I use it for picking Java documentation.
 It's a wonderful feature and every Emacs user should be using it.

 ### Magit

 To interact with Git repositories, I use [Magit](http://philjackson.github.com/magit/) (pronounced like "magic").
-You can run it at any time with `C-x g`.
+You can run it at any time with <kbd>C-x g</kbd>.
 As [the manual](http://philjackson.github.com/magit/magit.html) points out, Magit is not a complete interface for Git, nor should it be.
 It covers 95% of my Git use, with the other 5% directly with Git on the